Episode 43 – How these 5 rules will inspire you to be fit and healthy

 While there’s a million ways to say it, the essence of the message remains the same.

 When it comes to anything in life, you gotta want what you’re striving for, you gotta put in the time and most importantly enjoy the journey – all of it.
-In this article you will discover the basics behind motivation and how to stay fit and healthy for the long term.
+In this article, you will discover the basics behind the motivation that will inspire you to be fit and healthy for the long term.
 But first, read these questions.
 If you can honestly answer yes to them both, then you’re ready to go!

 - willing to pay the price for your definition of “success?”